 \subsection{Self-blindable certificates bring unlinkability in BDH}

-In this section we present a detailed proof of unlinkability of the Fixed BDH protocol that will illustrate the importance of the chosen equivalence relation (quasi-open bisimilarity, Def.~\ref{def_quasiopen}).
-We define $\spec{FIX}$ and $\impl{FIX}$ as
+In this section we present a detailed proof of unlinkability of the Unlinkable BDH protocol that will illustrate the importance of the chosen equivalence relation (quasi-open bisimilarity, Def.~\ref{def_quasiopen}).
+We define $\spec{UPD}$ and $\impl{UPD}$ as